All About Me!

 When I was little, I disappeared into my imagination.
 Lost in my own world, I often didn't hear my parents trying to get my attention.
 My dad called the phenomenon, "Cruising Venus."
 I still cruise Venus, but, now, I call it "writing."
 And, I get paid for it!

 I wear many hats as most stay-at-home moms do.
 I'm an active church member--teaching, leading women's ministry, and, right now, managing social media for my congregation.
 I'm also a homeschool mama with a married son (Tech) and an elementary-age son (Peck).
-To add to my bustling life, I lend a hand to my aging parents.
-Oh yeah, my husband of almost thirty years needs attention, too.
+To add to my bustling life, I lend a hand to my aging mother.
+Oh yeah, my husband of thirty years needs attention, too.

 In second grade, I wrote my first short story about a magic rose causing chaos in the classroom.
 In high school, my fascination with the weird, creepy, and unexplained continued.
 My writing teacher Joyce Blaylock even described one of my short stories as "deliciously evil."
 After college, life and homeschooling interrupted my writing.